emregokgedik/emregokgedik/README.md

 #  Hi there 👋 I'm Emre
  👨‍🎓 I’m currently a Computer Engineering student(4/4) in Kutahya Dumlupinar University.

-✈️👨‍🎓 I am studying at the University of Beira Interior in Portugal during this Fall semester (September 2023 - June 2024) as part of Erasmus mobility program.
+✈️👨‍🎓 I had stuied at the University of Beira Interior in Portugal during Fall semester 23/24 as part of Erasmus mobility program.

  🚨 I’m looking for <b>long-term internships(30-work-days).</b>

- 💻 Selected for the 6-month Software Development (Front-end) Course for earthquake victims organized in collaboration with Patika and Kodluyoruz, and currently continuing.

  📫 How to reach me: emregokgedik2@gmail.com